OAuth Login for User's Tokens

 # Security

 If the secret gets leaked to a malicious attacker, they can basically pretend to function as your service, which puts the users' data at risk regarding privacy and monetary issues.
-If detecting such a situation you must inform Ukko.fi immediately.
+If detecting such a situation you must inform UKKO.fi immediately.
+UKKO.fi reserves the right to revoke the OAuth Client id and secret in case of misuse or security issues.

 # Prerequisites

-• What features is your service using.
+- What features from UKKO API your service needs.
 Note that changing scopes will require asking the permissions again from the user as the feature scopes are tied to the user's tokens

-After these sending these through our Slack as Direct Message to Sami Haapanen and Matias Mäki, we'll generate and send to you OAuth Client ID and Client Secret for your service and the required URLs.
+After sending these to our specified Slack we'll generate and send to you OAuth Client ID and Client Secret for your service.

 # OAuth Flow